Newbury Racecourse: Course

+Concerts

+Newbury Racecourse has increasingly played host to numerous live concerts in recent years.
+This has predominantly been through the Party in the Paddock, in which horse racing meets during the summer are accompanied by a live concert at the end of racing.

+One of the first concerts held at the racecourse was by Welsh reggae-metal band Skindred in 2006, followed by English reggae and pop band UB40 in July 2008.
+The latter was one of two concerts held in 2008, with Irish boyband Boyzone performing in August as part of the Ladies Day horse racing meet.

+Since 2008, Newbury Racecourse has held between one and three concerts each year, mostly in support of horse racing meets.
+This has included three appearances by Madness, Tom Jones, Simply Red and Olly Murs.

+American singer Lionel Richie was forced to cancel a performance at Newbury Racecourse in September 2012 due to illness, which would have been his first performance in the UK since 2009.

+American girl group Pussycat Dolls were scheduled to perform at Newbury Racecourse as part of the Party in the Paddock on 15 August 2020, but was cancelled as a result of the COVID-19 pandemic.

+However, the Party in the Paddock returned in 2021, when Olly Murs performed the first concert at Newbury Racecourse following the COVID-19 pandemic on 14 August, with an audience of 17,000.
+Murs had to perform with a leg brace following a serious knee injury.
+He returned to perform at Newbury Racecourse in August 2023, his third appearance at the venue.

 Facilities

 The racecourse has a dedicated railway station, which sees heavy traffic and additional trains on race days.
 It also acts as a venue for conferences, meetings, weddings and Hen and Stag parties.

 2011 incident

 On 12 February 2011, two horses, Marching Song and Fenix Two, collapsed and died in the Paddock while parading for the first race of the day.
 Two others also appeared to have been affected, Kid Cassidy and The Merry Giant.
 The novice hurdle race went ahead, starting about 20 min late, but the rest of the day's racing was abandoned.

 On 17 February, the preliminary results of the investigation into the incident were released.

 Professor Tim Morris, Director of Equine Science and Welfare for the British Horseracing Authority, reported that they had been informed that there had been leakage from an electrical cable running under the parade ring.
 Both the horses had been examined postmortem and sudden cardiac arrest, consistent with accidental electrocution, had been identified as the cause of death and no other cause of death was further investigated.